What Is Church Stewardship?

 These include government and other official money managers, or treasurers (Romans 16:23).
 It refers to administrators responsible for their employer’s possessions or affairs (Luke 16:1).
 “Stewards” also defines Christians tasked with spreading the message of God (1 Corinthians 4:1).

 The way most churches talk about stewardship today is some combination of these definitions.
 A very basic understanding could be the responsibility of doing what you feel God wants you to do with the resources you have been given.
+Others may think of stewardship as being synonymous with church finances, which are a key part of the picture.

 1) Make Stewardship About Doing